Criminal Justice (British TV series): Reception

 The first series was generally praised by critics, The Sunday Telegraph calling it "nerve-shreddingly exciting".
 However, the series received complaints from lawyers and solicitors over the way they were portrayed over the five episodes – the character of Stone (played by Con O'Neill) being particularly controversial for his attitude, saying that, in the criminal justice system, "the truth can go to hell".

 Series two

 A second series of the drama was commissioned by the BBC and was broadcast from 5–9 October 2009 as part of the BBC's autumn drama line-up.
 It returned with another five episodes, starring Maxine Peake as Juliet Miller.
-The series follows Juliet as she struggles to lead a normal life and, after stabbing her abusive husband, following her trail through the criminal justice system.
+The series follows Juliet as she struggles to lead a normal life and, after stabbing her abusive husband, following her trial through the criminal justice system.
 Matthew Macfadyen plays Joe, a barrister at the height of his professional powers.
 He is married to Juliet who is fragile and isolated at home.
 They have one daughter, 13-year-old Ella, played by Alice Sykes.
 Other cast members include Sophie Okonedo, Denis Lawson, Steven MacKintosh, Eddie Marsan, Zoe Telford and Kate Hardie.